Unsupported Browser

 Hear from the Experts

-On Monday, September 11, ACS Governor James Eastham, MD, FACS, chief of urology service at Memorial Sloan Kettering Cancer Center, Kara Watts, MD, an associate professor of Urology at Montefiore Medical Center, and Kevin Koo, MD, MPH, an associate professor of Urology at Mayo Clinic College of Medicine and Science, participated in a virtual news conference hosted by the ACS and AUA.
+A recording of a virtual Newswise press conference, held on September 11, 2023, is available to view online.
+The press conference includes commentary from ACS Governor James Eastham, MD, FACS, chief of urology service at Memorial Sloan Kettering Cancer Center, Kara Watts, MD, an associate professor of Urology at Montefiore Medical Center, and Kevin Koo, MD, MPH, an associate professor of Urology at Mayo Clinic College of Medicine and Science.

 Dr. Eastham, Dr. Watts, and Dr. Koo discussed: